domrab/Bifrost_String2/README.md

 By converting a string to its code points first, we can get/set the n-th character in a string, regardless of the byte position and byte length.

 # Installation
-If you are on Windows, use Maya 2024 and Bifrost 2.12.0.0, you are in luck!
-Download the prebuild pack from [here](output/Bifrost2.12.0.0-2024) and point your `BIFROST_LIB_CONFIG_FILES` to the `String2PackConfig.json`.
+If you are on Windows and use Bifrost 2.12.0.0, you are in luck!
+Download the prebuild pack from [here](output/Bifrost2.12.0.0) and point your `BIFROST_LIB_CONFIG_FILES` to the `String2PackConfig.json` (tested on Maya 2024 and Maya 2025).
 Else, follow the instructions for building from the [Autodesk website](https://help.autodesk.com/view/BIFROST/ENU/?guid=Bifrost_DevHelp_GettingStarted_Tutorials_GettingStartedWalkThrough_Build_html)

 # Operators: